Mailbutler/dash_creator/README.md

   - In user model, acts_as_dash_creator: add ownership of filters, charts and dashboards to the right model (default: user.rb)
   - In model, acts_as_dashboard_object: add object to list of dashboard_objects that can be displayed in a dashboard

-This gem is made to work with PostgreSQL, but should work with any database.
-If you use pgcrypto extension in your DB to encrypt the ids, it will be used by default for DashCreator tables, except if you set it to false in initializer.
+If you use pgcrypto extension (PostgreSQL) in your DB to encrypt the ids, it will be used by default for DashCreator tables, except if you set it to false in initializer.

 For the moment the following types are handled:
 - numeric: integer, float, decimal